All Products

 Cause

-This issue occurs because the messagebus and haldaemon services do not start automatically.
-To improve system performance and stability, public Linux images do not have the messagebus and haldaemon services configured to start automatically by default.
+The messagebus and haldaemon services are not started automatically.
+To improve system performance and stability, Alibaba Cloud public Linux images do not start these services by default.

 Solution

-1. Roll back the operating system using a historical snapshot.
+1. Roll back the operating system from a snapshot.
 For more information, see Roll back a disk by using a snapshot.

-2. Follow the steps in this topic to reinstall the graphical desktop.
+2. Follow the procedure to reinstall the GUI.

-3. Configure the messagebus and haldaemon services to start automatically on system startup.
+3. Configure the messagebus and haldaemon services to start automatically on boot.

 chkconfig --level 35 messagebus on